Consideration Law: Everything You Need to Know

 However, if the co-worker offered $10 per day in compensation for your giving them a ride to work, this would be a unilateral contract.
 Only the co-worker would be bound by the terms until you showed consideration by picking them up and driving them to work.

 If you need help with consideration law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.